|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This maple pecan pie filling is made with maple syrup, brown sugar, butter, and pecans.
+This pecan pie filling is made with maple syrup, brown sugar, butter, and nuts.
 Use a prepared unbaked pastry shell or make our all-butter pastry or cream cheese pastry.

 Pecan pie is one of the South's favorite pies.
-Pecans are grown in many areas of the South and Southwest, with Georgia leading other states in production.
-The US produces between 80% to 95% of the world's pecans.
+The nuts are grown in many areas of the South and Southwest, with Georgia leading other states in production.
+The U.S. produces between 80 to 95 percent of the world's pecans.

 Serve this fabulous pecan pie with a big scoop of ice cream or a dollop of sweetened whipped cream or whipped topping.